Alexandervanderleek/EasyClassifcationPipeline/readme.md

 #### Pre-built Binaries

-Download the pre-built application for your platform from the [Releases](https://github.com/yourusername/ml-classifier-trainer/releases) page.
+Or download the pre-built application for your platform from the [Releases](https://github.com/Alexandervanderleek/EasyClassifcationPipeline/releases) page.

 #### First Run Setup